I'm A Trust Beneficiary-What Disclosures Do I Receive?

 In Wyoming, only the lifetime beneficiary, and not the remainder beneficiaries, is a qualified beneficiary entitled to receive reports from the trustee.
 For example, consider a trust in which one person has a life interest, with or without mandatory income distributions with the remainder going to different persons.
 Only the lifetime beneficiary is qualified to receive reports from the trustee.

 The Wyoming statutes further provide that if (B) If a trust has no qualified beneficiary under subparagraph "A" above, "qualified beneficiary" shall mean a beneficiary having a vested remainder interest in the residuary of the trust whose interest is subject to divestment only as a result of the beneficiary's death.
 A vested remainder is the absolute right to receive title when a presently existing interest in real property ends.
-It is certain to transfer after the existing interest expires, and is not dependent on any conditions or other events occuring.
+It is certain to transfer after the existing interest expires, and is not dependent on any conditions or other events occurring.

 That means if you don't qualify as a beneficiary to receive notice under (A), you may qualify under (B).